-- 4.14 A member of staff of Council, other than a designated person, must disclose in writing to their manager or the General Manager the nature of any pecuniary interest they have in a matter they are dealing with as soon as practicable after becoming aware of the interest. - 4.15 The staff member's manager or the General Manager must, on receiving a disclosure under clause 4.14, deal with the matter to which the disclosure relates or refer it to another person to deal with.
+- 4.14 A member of Council staff, other than a designated person, must disclose in writing to their Manager, Director or the Chief Executive Officer, the nature of any pecuniary interest they have in a matter they are dealing with as soon as practicable after becoming aware of the interest. - 4.15 Council staff members, Managers, Directors or the Chief Executive Officer must, on receiving a disclosure under clause 4.14, deal with the matter to which the disclosure relates or refer it to another person to deal with.

-What disclosures must be made by Council advisers?
+What disclosures must be made by Council advisors?

-- 4.16 A person who, at the request or with the consent of the Council or a Council committee, gives advice on any matter at any meeting of the Council or committee, must disclose the nature of any pecuniary interest the person has in the matter to the meeting at the time the advice is given.
+- 4.16 A person who, at the request or with the consent of Council or a Council committee, gives advice on any matter at any meeting of Council or Council committee, must disclose the nature of any pecuniary interest the person has in the matter to the meeting at the time the advice is given.
 The person is not required to disclose the person's interest as an adviser. - 4.17 A person does not breach clause 4.16 if the person did not know, and could not reasonably be expected to have known, that the matter under consideration at the meeting was a matter in which they had a pecuniary interest.

-What disclosures must be made by a Council committee member?
+What disclosures must be made by a Council Committee member?

-4.18 A Council committee member must disclose pecuniary interests in accordance with clause 4.28 and comply with clause 4.29.

-4.19 For the purposes of clause 4.18, a "Council committee member" includes a member of staff of Council who is a member of the committee.
+- 4.18 A Council committee member must disclose pecuniary interests in accordance with clause 4.28 and comply with clause 4.29. - 4.19 For the purposes of clause 4.17, a "Council committee member" includes a member of Council staff who is a member of the Council committee.

-What disclosures must be made by a Councillor?
+What disclosures must be made by a councillor?

-- 4.20 A Councillor: - (a) must prepare and submit written returns of interests in accordance with clause 4.21, and - (b) must disclose pecuniary interests in accordance with clause 4.28 and comply with clause 4.29 where it is applicable.
+- 4.20 A councillor: - a) must prepare and submit written returns of interests in accordance with clause 4.21, and - b) must disclose pecuniary interests in accordance with clause 4.28 and comply with clause 4.29 where it is applicable.